TravelTripperWeb-Sites/sample-website/README.md

   "description": "2nd description",
 }
 ```
-When rendered, every Book object has `author` and `group` properties, e.g. `{{ site.data.books['book1'].author.name }}`
+When rendered, every Book object has `author` and `group` properties, e.g. `{{ site.data.models.books['book1'].author.name }}`
-and `{{ site.data.books['book1'].group.name }}`.
-The next topic explain how to iterate over that data to render it.
+and `{{ site.data.models.books['book1'].group.name }}`.
+The next topic explains how to iterate over that data to render it.

 ## Data iteration
-This chapter explains standard Liquid approach to iterate over data arrays or hashes.
+This section explains the standard Liquid approach to iterating over data arrays or hashes.

 Liquid support  `for` cycle:
 ```
-{% for variable in site.data.<data-object> %}
+{% for my_obj in site.data.models.<data-object> %}
-  {{ varibale.<property-name> }}
+  {{ my_obj.<property-name> }}
 {% endfor %}
 ```
-where "data-object" is a directory of file name (including path and excluding file extention).
-In case data object represents an array (e.g. CSV file, JSON array or YAML list) the declared variable is set to every list's item one-by-one.
-In case data object is a directory or JSON/YAML hash the variable represents an array of two items: file name/hash key and file content/hash value.
+where "data-object" is a directory or file name (including the path but excluding a file extention).
+If the data object represents an array (e.g. CSV file, JSON array or YAML list,) the declared variable `my_obj` is set to each list item for each iteration of the for loop.
+If the data object is a directory or JSON/YAML hash, then the variable `my_obj` will be an array of two items: the file name or hash key, and the file content or hash value.

 To iterate over Books in the previous example the following code can be used:
 ```
-  {% for book in site.data.books %}
+  {% for book in site.data.models.books %}
     Book "{{book[1].title}}" is stored in {{ book[0] }}.json file<br>
   {% endfor %}
 ```